aimeeu/cardiganpeke/content/en/docs/samples/armory/install/index.md

 ### Install Operator and deploy Armory Continuous Deployment quickstart

+>I created this guide without a demo, first draft, or notes from the engineers.

 {{< figure src="cdsh-operator-quickstart.png" width="80%" height="80%" >}}

 ### Install from the AWS Marketplace

+>I created this guide with notes from a sales engineer.

 {{< figure src="install-from-aws-marketplace.png" width="80%" height="80%" >}}

 ### Air-gapped overview and installation

+>I created this guide with notes from a sales engineer.

 {{< figure src="air-gapped-overview.png" width="80%" height="80%" >}}